Check Engine Light Flashing But No Codes: Let’s Crack This!

 3. Spark Plug Is Not Properly Seated Or Damaged

-If the spark plugs are not seated correctly and torqued enough, the fuel/gas will leak through the engine cylinder.
+If the spark plugs are not seated right and tightened enough, the fuel/gas will leak through the engine cylinder.

-As a result, the ratio of the fuel in the air-fuel mixture is disturbed, which will cause the engine misfire and a flashing check engine light.
-In the owner’s manual of the vehicle, the torque requirement for a spark plug is mentioned.
+Because of this, the ratio of the fuel in the air-fuel mix is upset.
+This will make the engine misfire and the check engine light flash.
+In the owner’s book of the car, the tightening need for a spark plug is talked about.

-For instance, the torque requirement for tightening the spark plug in Toyota Yaris is 27 N.m.
+For example, the tightening need for the spark plug in a Toyota Yaris is 27 N.m.

 You should also check the condition of the spark plugs.
-A spark plug can become fouled with oil, dirt, and other debris, and this can cause it to stop working correctly.
+A spark plug can get fouled with oil, dirt, and other stuff, and this can make it stop working right.

-Another common reason for spark plugs to become bad is that they are not properly gapped.
+Another common reason for spark plugs to go bad is that they are not right gapped.

-The gap is the distance between the electrode and the metal tip of the spark plug, and it is important that this gap is set correctly.
+The gap is the space between the electrode and the metal tip of the spark plug, and it is important that this gap is set right.

-If the gap is too small, the spark will not be able to jump the gap, and the engine will not run.
-If the gap is too large, the spark will be able to jump the gap, but it will be less likely to ignite the fuel in the engine.
+If the gap is too big, the spark will not be able to jump the gap, and the engine will not turn over.

-You should also check the insulated part of the spark plug.
+You should also check the protected part of the spark plug.
 If it has signs of cracks, it means the spark plug is bad.

 This PDF is quite helpful to understand the signs of a bad spark plug.